The Boat Race: History of the women's race

 From the first women's event in 1927, the Women's Boat Race was run separately from the men's event until 2015.
 There was significant inequality between the two events.
 Changes in the mid 2010s, arising significantly from the sponsorship of Newton Investment Management, have made the two races more equal: both events have been held together on The Tideway since 2015, and there are new training facilities for the women, comparable to those of the men, since 2016.

 Courses

-The 1st Boat Race took place at Henley-on-Thames in 1829 but the event was subsequently officially held along the Thames, mostly the Championship Course, except the 2021 race which was moved to the River Great Ouse due the COVID-19 pandemic and safety concerns under Hammersmith Bridge.
+The 1st Boat Race took place at Henley-on-Thames in 1829 but the event was subsequently officially held along the Thames, mostly the Championship Course, except the 2021 race which was moved to the River Great Ouse due to the COVID-19 pandemic and safety concerns under Hammersmith Bridge.
 Unofficial races were held during the Second World War at various locations.